meghanam15/FastAPI-TaskManager/README.md

-# Task Manager REST API
+# Task Manager REST API — Smart Study Tracker

-A production-ready REST API built with FastAPI for managing tasks with full authentication and authorization.
+A production-ready REST API built with FastAPI to track study tasks and learning progress.
+Built as a personal learning project by a fresher actively upskilling for a Python Backend role.

 ---
 ## Live API